wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 ![Certificate Pinning](/learn/assets/blog_certificate_pinning/nomitmdiagram.png)

-## Advantages of Certificate Pinning

-* Certificate Pinning protects data tampering even if the user installs a malicious CA with or without knowing.
-* If a trusted certificate authority gets compromised due to security [vulnerability](https://en.wikipedia.org/wiki/Certificate_authority#CA_compromise), our application will not get affected.

-## Web Certificate Pinning
+### Web Certificate Pinning

 Web Certificate Pinning is dynamic pinning.
 Certificates are pinned during the initial connection establishment.
 It was [introduced](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning) in 2015 soon after it was deprecated in 2018 due to which it created a new set of vulnerabilities than resolving the actual [problem](https://scotthelme.co.uk/using-security-features-to-do-bad-things/).

-## Mobile Certificate Pinning
+### Mobile Certificate Pinning

 Mobile certificate pinning is static pinning, in which the certificate bundles with the app during the release and expects to deploy a new release on the certificate expiry.

+## Advantages of Certificate Pinning

+* Certificate Pinning protects data tampering even if the user installs a malicious CA with or without knowing.
+* If a trusted certificate authority gets compromised due to security [vulnerability](https://en.wikipedia.org/wiki/Certificate_authority#CA_compromise), the application will not get affected.

 ## Problem Associated with Certificate Pinning